 Needleless/Oral Syringe (for liquid medication administration)

 6. Benadryl Information

-During your next vet visit, ask if Benadryl is safe for your pet and the recommended dose, then put the info in your cell phone or a convenient place.
-This will save you a step in the future, and if an emergency, each second counts.
+During your next vet visit, ask if Benadryl is safe for your pet and the recommended dose, then put the info in your mobile phone or a convenient place.
+In an emergency, each second counts, and this will save you a step in the future.

 7. Play Environment Awareness

 Symptoms typically begin instantly or within approximately 30 minutes after being stung.
-A severe allergic reaction can lead to anaphylactic shock, which can occur immediately, or progressively over several hours.
-Regardless, it's best to take action promptly after a sting.
+However, some pets may experience delayed reactions, so it is best to keep a keen eye on them for at least a week.
+Some pets may not show any noticeable symptoms at all, while others may have serious reactions.
+A severe allergic reaction (anaphylaxis) can lead to anaphylactic shock, which can occur immediately, or progressively over several hours.
+Anaphylactic or other serious reactions cannot be treated with home remedies or oral Benadryl, and often require an IV and other treatment.
+If not treated rapidly, anaphylactic reactions are fatal.
+Whether symptoms seem mild or severe, it's best to take action promptly after a sting.

 Common Symptoms - Call Vet as Precaution

 Whining or yelping

 More Serious Reactions - Requires Immediate Medical Care

 Difficulty or quickened breathing